LFS-Aware Surface Reconstruction from Unoriented 3D Point Clouds: Method

 \subsubsection{Signing with Data Fitting}

-Our multi-domain discretization includes a reach-aware envelope $I_E(\mathbf{x})$ embedded in a 3D Delaunay triangulation $\mathbf{Tr}$ bounded by a sphere $I_{S}(\mathbf{x})$.
-The sublevel of the unsigned function inside $I_E(\mathbf{x})$ contains most of the inferred surface, but it remains to compute a signed function in order to fill holes and delineate the inferred surface as its zero level-set.
+Our multi-domain is a reach-aware envelope $I_E(\mathbf{x})$ embedded in a 3D Delaunay triangulation $\mathbf{Tr}$ bounded by a sphere $I_{S}(\mathbf{x})$.
+The sublevel of the unsigned function inside $I_E(\mathbf{x})$ contains most of the inferred surface, but it remains to compute a signed function in order to fill holes and delineate the inferred surface as its zero level set.
 We proceed by solving for a signed function defined at the vertices of the multi-domain.
-Unlike previous approaches \cite{mullen2010signing,giraudot2013noise} that rely on random ray casting to construct a random graph and intersection tests on the edges of the graph, our solver relies upon sign guesses defined on the edges of the multi-domain and includes a data fitting term.
-Our method does not require random ray casting because the sign guesses outside the envelope are already known.
-This simplifies the signing process and reduces the computational cost.
+We first estimate the sign guesses at the edges of the multi-domain.
+We then incorporate a data-fitting term to solve an implicit signed function value for each vertex in the least squares sense.